 COVID-19 vaccination programme

-Following extensive trials, two safe and effective vaccines for COVID-19 are now available.
+Following extensive trials, three safe and effective vaccines for COVID-19 are now available.
 There has been a strict approval process which means that all approved vaccines have met strict safety standards and are our best defence against the virus.

 Getting vaccinated means protecting yourself from the virus so you can be there for your family, friends and residents.
 You cannot catch COVID-19 from the vaccine, and two doses will reduce your chance of becoming seriously ill.